-Indian Butter Chicken consists of savory chicken sauteed in an aromatic, seasoned sauce and served over basmati rice-also known in Hindi as Murg or Murgh Makhani.
-You’ll love this hearty dish of delicious!
+Indian Butter Chicken, also known in Hindi as Murg or Murgh Makhani, consists of savory chicken sauteed in an aromatic, seasoned sauce and served over basmati rice-.
+You'll love this hearty dish of delicious!

 "Murg" or "Murgh" means "chicken"; "Makhani" means "with butter."
 This delicious Indian dish includes tender bite-size pieces of chicken in a buttery, spicy, creamy sauce with hints of fragrant basmati rice and a splash of citrus from the cilantro garnish!
 The array of Indian spices are what really make this dish shine and you can make this recipe as mild or spicy as you like.

 At first glance, the ingredient list is overwhelming...but it's mostly a pinch of this and a pinch of that.
 Some of the spices and seasonings aren't first nature, especially if you don't cook ethnic and Indian dishes, but most of these spices can be found in your grocery store; however, if you can't find them at your local grocer, you might try a nearby Indian market, or order them online.